-- ◆ Extend the front jack(s) until contact with the surface is made.
-Extend an additional 1⁄2".
-This allows the front jack(s) to act as a pivot point. - Extend the jack position according to the indicator lamp.
-Example: If the indicator lamp is lit under Jack Extend Switch - Rear, the rear of the motorhome is low.
-Press and hold the Rear button.
+• Extend the front jack(s) until contact

+with the surface is made Extend an

+additional 1⁄2".
+This allows the front

+- lamp is lit under Jack Extend Switch-Rear, the rear of the motorhome is low Press and hold the Rear button.
 Both rear jacks will extend.
 Once level, the system will automatically stop.
 The Power Gear Level Light will illuminate.
 Release the switch.
-Pressing Right or Left will extend a single rear jack accordingly. - Turn off the remote panel. - Turn off the Ignition switch.
+Pressing Right or Left will extend a single rear jack accordingly.

+- Turn off the remote panel.

+- Turn off the Ignition switch.